samuelzamvil/jamf-recon-on-login/README.md

+Certainly!
+Here's an updated README that includes instructions for adding the script to Jamf Pro and creating a policy:

-# Jamf Recon Once on Next Login
+# Jamf Recon on Next Login

 This script sets up a mechanism to run Jamf Recon on the next user login and then self-destruct.